skrisliu/skrisliu.github.io/index.md

 ---

 I am a data scientist.
 I discover patterns from data.
-My past research involves using
+My research involves using
 - spectral and radar imagery to map the Earth's surface
 - satellite and weather station data to estimate air pollution
 - panoramic, all-sky and satellite imagery and sky quality meter data to identify light pollution